 To neutralize the intensity of these obsessive thoughts, individuals with OCD develop compensatory behaviors known as compulsions.
-These repetitive techniques—although affording temporary relief—are ultimately ineffective at the long-term reduction of anxiety.
-In fact, over time, these compulsive rituals become so all-consuming that participating in the behaviors and attempting to conceal them from others generates overwhelming distress.
+These repetitive techniques—although affording temporary relief—are ultimately ineffective at relieving long-term anxiety.
+In fact, over time, these compulsive rituals become so consuming that participating in the behaviors and attempting to conceal them from others generates overwhelming distress.

 Although many of these thoughts and behaviors are common in individuals without OCD—for a sufferer of OCD—obsessions and compulsions are extremely time-consuming, anxiety-provoking, and functioning-inhibiting.
 Fortunately, help is available for managing your OCD!

-Our innovative team of counseling experts uses an arsenal of successful techniques to ensure that you regain control and functionality over your life—while still having fun in the process!
+Our innovative team of counseling experts uses an array of traditional and alternative therapies to help you regain control of your life.
 In addition to traditional talk therapy methods such as Cognitive Behavioral Therapy (CBT), we also offer:

 - Exposure Response Prevention (ERP)

 - Eye Movement Desensitization Reprocessing (EMDR)

 OCD is often a manageable condition.
 Don’t suffer alone.
 Let our team of experts help you with your obsessive compulsive disorder.
 Call us today!